7 Red Flags When Choosing a Korean Surgery Clinic

 4. Factory-Model Clinics

-The factory model works like this: the clinic's reputation is built on one "star surgeon" (TV appearances, social media, before-and-after portfolios).
+The factory model works like this.
+The clinic's reputation is built on one "star surgeon" with TV appearances, social media presence, and before-and-after portfolios.
 That name fills the schedule.
-But the math doesn't work — a rhinoplasty takes 2-3 hours, and you can't perform 10-15 of them in a day.
+But the math does not work.
+A rhinoplasty takes two to three hours, and no single surgeon can perform ten to fifteen of them in a day.
+So the clinic uses multiple surgeons, not all of whom are the one the patient booked.

 Warning signs:

-- You communicate exclusively through a coordinator, never directly with the surgeon
+- You communicate exclusively through a coordinator, never directly with the surgeon.

 The question to ask: "How many procedures does this surgeon perform per day, and will they be doing any other surgeries on the same day as mine?"